 songs run the gamut from mediocre to the absurd, even going so far as to include saxophone bits to seem experimental and progressive.

-Defending the Throne of Evil is another example of horribly modern
+Defending the Throne of Evil is another example of horribly

-Metal, avoid this.
+real black metal, avoid this.

 (23 Oct.
 2015)